automorphism88/snapraid-btrfs/README.md

 ### Q: Can I have multiple subvolumes on a single data drive?
-A: `snapraid-btrfs` only uses one subvolume per data drive, which should contain all the data which is to be protected by snapraid, and should have a snapper config with the `SUBVOLUME` variable matching the path in the snapraid config file. **Any files stored in other subvolumes on the data drives will NOT be protected by the parity, even if those subvolumes are mounted below the path specified in the snapraid config file.** This is because syncs will be done using a read-only snapshot, where the subvolume mount point will appear to snapraid as an empty directory.
-This is by design; storing all the snapraid data files in a single subvolume makes snapshotting atomic, ensuring that after a successful sync, the parity corresponds to a single snapshot of each data drive.
+A: `snapraid-btrfs` only uses one subvolume per data drive, which should contain all the data which is to be protected by SnapRAID, and should have a snapper config with the `SUBVOLUME` variable matching the path in the SnapRAID config file. **Any files stored in other subvolumes on the data drives will NOT be protected by the parity, even if those subvolumes are mounted below the path specified in the SnapRAID config file.** This is because syncs will be done using a read-only snapshot, where the subvolume mount point will appear to SnapRAID as an empty directory.
+This is by design; storing all the SnapRAID data files in a single subvolume makes snapshotting atomic, ensuring that after a successful sync, the parity corresponds to a single snapshot of each data drive.
-The snapraid "content" files should be stored in a separate subvolume to prevent them from being snapshotted.
+The SnapRAID "content" files should be stored in a separate subvolume to prevent them from being snapshotted.

 ### Q: Can I also manage snapshots manually with snapper?